Venice Beach Self-Guided GPS Audio Walking Tour Preview

 Venice Skate Park

-This is the world-renowned Venice Skate Park, where skateboarders of all levels come to showcase their skills in a breathtaking beach setting.Constructed in 2009 for $3.5 million, this 16,000-square-foot skatepark is said to be the most expensive skate park ever built, and maybe the only one located on the beach.
-The Skatepark features a snake run, two carved bowls, and a large street area.Learn More about Skateboarding by tapping below.When you are ready, walk toward the Boardwalk and stop at the large concrete plaza.Learn More Skate ParkVenice Beach is widely considered the birthplace of modern skateboarding which started in California in the 1950s.
+This is the world-renowned Venice Skate Park, where skateboarders of all levels come to showcase their skills in a breathtaking beach setting.Constructed in 2009 for $3.5 million, this 16,000-square-foot skate park is reportedly the most expensive skate park ever built, and possibly the only one located directly on the beach.
+The Skatepark features a snake run, two carved bowls, and a large street area.Learn More about Skateboarding by tapping below.When you are ready, walk toward the Boardwalk and stop at the large Roller Skate concrete plaza.Learn More Skate ParkVenice Beach is widely considered the birthplace of modern skateboarding which started in California in the 1950s.
 Surfers attached roller skate wheels to smaller wooden versions of their surfboards to “sidewalk surf.”In 1973 the introduction of urethane wheels improved performance on asphalt and concrete, which ushered in faster rides and more control.
 The era of what we consider “modern” skateboarding began.In the early 1970s, local skateboarders, inspired by Southern California's surf culture, took over a dilapidated concrete slab located at the now-demolished, Venice Pavilion amusement pier.
 They transformed the area into an impromptu skateboarding local hideaway.As skateboarding began to gain national popularity, Venice Beach emerged as a thriving hub for this burgeoning subculture.
 By the mid-1970s, the Zephyr Skate Team, affectionately known as the Z-Boys, led by the legendary skateboarder Stacy Peralta, made Venice their territory.
 Their groundbreaking and aggressive style of skating turned heads and laid the foundation for the modern skateboarding we know today.We will learn more about the Z-Boys later in the tour.

 Venice Skate Dance Plaza